 3. We get our first look at the Once-ler, who isn't pictured in the book The tree-chopping Once-ler is never fully seen in Seuss' book, says David Wharton at Cinema Blend, making him the "faceless personification of greed."
 The film's producer says they chose to make the Once-ler a relatable villain (voiced by The Hangover star Ed Helms) instead not a Seuss-like monster to reinforce the point that environmental damage is a human, not mythical problem.

 4. The trailer glosses over the environmental theme It's understandable that the studio, which is selling The Lorax as a family film, wants to play up the comedy in the trailer, says Goldberg, but "I hope the Lorax's message won't be diminished by making him a creature of fun rather than a bearer of grave warnings."
 Indeed, says Matt Patches at Hollywood: The Lorax's "terrifying and bleak" warning about the perils of deforestation had me "scared out of my mind" as a kid.
 The trailer raises doubts that the film can "deliver the message that made the original book a classic."

+5. Is Danny DeVito's voice right for The Lorax?
 Danny DeVito's casting as the diminutive but impressive Lorax is nearly perfect, says Schaefer.
 Still, it will be a challenge for audiences to lose themselves in the character; his signature raspy bark makes it "difficult to envision anyone but DeVito."
 That said, he's joined by Zac Efron, Ed Helms, Taylor Swift, and Betty White, says Jean Bentley at Zap2it, which may be the most random, yet "best voice cast of all time."